Enegnei/AppleVsFBI/AppleVsFBI.md

 #### 1) What 'encryption' are we dealing with here?

-Based on [page 2 of the first public court order](https://web.archive.org/web/20160217152549/https://assets.documentcloud.org/documents/2714001/SB-Shooter-Order-Compelling-Apple-Asst-iPhone.pdf), the FBI is demanding Apple build a custom mobile iOS (which the public has nicknamed “FBiOS”) with two standard passcode security features disabled: the 10-try limit & time delays.
+Based on [page 2 of the first public court order](https://web.archive.org/web/20160217152549/https://assets.documentcloud.org/documents/2714001/SB-Shooter-Order-Compelling-Apple-Asst-iPhone.pdf), the FBI is demanding Apple build a custom mobile iOS (which the public has nicknamed “FBiOS”) with two standard passcode security features disabled: the 10-try limit & escalating time delays.

 ![compliance terms](https://pbs.twimg.com/media/CbYZuw7XEAAaziz.png)